Saraquail/ff7oa-client/README.md

 ### Technologies

-This app was built using React, CSS3, and HTML5.
+This app was built using JavaScript, React, CSS, and HTML.
 The server was built using Node.js, Express, and Knex.
 The database was built using PostgreSQL.